jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 has increased dramatically since last year, when it accounted for only 3% of the breaches.
-Figure 59\.
-Top Asset varieties in Basic
-Web Application Attacks breaches
-(n\=1,001\)
-Figure 57\.
-Types of Hacking by number of breaches (black) and percent of records (red) (2009 DBIR Figure 15\)
-Figure 58\.
-Top Motives in Basic Web
-Application Attacks breaches (n\=251\)
-Looking back:
-Santayana tells us that those who do not learn from history are doomed to repeat it.
-That seems to be the case, as we have continued to see poor password practices as one of the leading causes of data breaches dating back to 2009\.
-From the chart, it is evident that many intrusions exploit the basic (mis)management of identity.
-Unauthorized access via default, shared, or stolen credentials constituted more than a third of the entire Hacking category and over half of all compromised records.
-It is particularly disconcerting that so many large breaches stem from the use of default andor shared credentials, given the relative ease with which these attacks could be prevented.
-(2009 DBIR page 17\)

 Basic !\= not useful
 One might be forgiven for assuming that these types of attacks would